yitaozh/yitaozh.github.io/source/_posts/323-Number-of-Connected-Components-in-an-Undirected-Graph.md

 ## Hints/Notes

+* 2023/09/02
 * union find
-* if the edge's two nodes are not connected previously, then minus the number of component (now they are connected)
+* if the edge's two nodes are not connected previously, then minus the number of component since they are connected now
+* premium

 ## Solution